 Contracts can establish either unlimited or fixed periods of employment.
-For fixed contract terms, the employer can institute a probationary period of eight to 15 days.
+Fixed term contracts cannot exceed three years, including renewals.
+For fixed contract terms, the employer can institute a probationary period of eight or 15 days, depending on the length of the contract.
 For unlimited contract terms, the probationary period can be from one to three months.

 The Labour Code stipulates that working hours must not exceed eight hours per day or 44 hours in a week.
-Employees are not to work more than 16 hours of overtime in a given week unless their additional overtime is essential to prevent or repair severe damage to the company.
+Employees are not to work more than 4 hours of overtime in a day or 16 hours of overtime in a given week unless their additional overtime is essential to prevent or repair severe damage to the company.
 For every five hours of work, employees are entitled to have a one-hour break.

 Overtime, work on public holidays and night work require additional compensation at these rates:

 - Overtime: Time and a half wages